Sofia Kourtesis

 Sofia Kourtesis (born 18 August 1985) is a Peruvian DJ and producer based in Berlin, Germany.

 History

 She was born in Magdalena, Lima, Peru.
 Kourtesis released her debut EP, This Is It, in 2014.
-Kourtesis released her self-titled second EP in 2019 and an EP of four songs in 2020 titled Sarita Colonia.
+Kourtesis released her second, eponymous EP in 2019 and an EP of four songs in 2020 titled Sarita Colonia.
 This was followed by a five-song EP in 2021 called Fresia Magdalena.

 Kourtesis released a single titled "Estación Esperanza" featuring Manu Chao in 2022 and the single "Madres" in 2023.
 Both of these songs were included on her debut album, Madres, released in October 2023 via the Ninja Tune label.

 Kourtesis released her fifth EP, Volver, on August 1, 2025.